webcode005/php_api/README.md

 # php_api

-Here ou Can Make Weather App And Location App Using PHP API
+Here You Can Make Weather App And Location App Using PHP API